Port Management and Personnel

 Employed with 338 dedicated civil service employees, the Port Authority is staffed with around–the–clock personnel to ensure efficient loading, off-loading, and transshipment services.

-The Port is governed by a Board of Directors that is appointed to 3-yr. terms by the Governor of Guam.
+The Port Authority of Guam is governed by a Board of Directors that is appointed to 3-yr. terms by the Governor of Guam.
 The current board is:

 General Manager's Office